maxbre/git_how_to/git_how_to.md

 *****

+## two important things (among many others) to keep in mind

+- **master** is default name for a starting branch when you run *git init*
+- **origin** is default name for a remote when you run *git clone*

 ## configure user info for all local repositories

-set name to be attached to commit transactions
 ```
 git config --global user.name "my_name"
 ```

-set email to be attached to commit transactions
+set name to be attached to commit transactions

 ```
 git config --global user.email "my_email"
 ```
+set email to be attached to commit transactions

 ## initialize a new repository

-create a new local repository and then...
 ```
 git init
 ```
-this creates a new git repository
+creates a new git repository

-or create a new local repository and then...
 ```
 git init project_name
 ```
-this creates a new git repository with a given name
+creates a new git repository called "project_name"

-this command creates a new sub-directory named *.git* inside the existing working directory
+*git* creates a new sub-directory named *.git* inside the existing working directory;
 remember that at this point nothing in the project is tracked yet

 ## clone a remote existing repository

-downloads a project and its entire version history

 ```
 git clone git://github.com/some_owner/some_repository.git
 ```
+downloads a project and its entire version history

 this command does the following: